Skip to content

 What date of service should I report when completing a diagnostic interpretation on a different date from the actual test?

-Since Prolia/Denosumab (J0897) is used for different treatments, it is up to the provider to select the administration code that best describes the reason for the injection, diagnosis, and documentation.
-However, it appears that 96372 would be the most appropriate administration code for osteoporosis drugs.
-Please continue to watch our website for any future clarification.
+When choosing an administration code, it is up to the provider to select the administration code that best describes the reason for the injection, diagnosis, and documentation.

 Can I cancel a Part B claim once it is submitted?